It’s tough enough to eat healthy, but eating healthy on a budget is near impossible, right?

 You don’t have to have some elaborate meal planning system and you certainly do not need to be a chef.
 You just need a paper and pen (or your smart phone!) and a few minutes.
 Give it a go this week.

 Instead of purchasing small individual containers of yogurt, buy a larger bin and add your own toppings (personally, I love adding organic frozen berries) and chopped nuts.
-Splurge one time on cute individual glass containers and pre-portion yogurt, hummus and peanut butter.
+Splurge one time on cute individual glass containers and use them to pre-portion yogurt, hummus and peanut butter.

 Juice, soda and the drink du jour take up a big portion of many people’s grocery bills.
-Do your wallet and health a favor and drink water.
-Check out your the quality of your tap water here.
+Do your wallet — and health — a favor and drink water.
+Check out the quality of your tap water.
 Add a few slices of lemon, mint or cucumber and you have a perfect free beverage.